ruby/rdoc/RI.md

 ### `--no-gems`

-Option `--no-gems` specifies that gem documents are not to be printed;
+Option `--no-gems` specifies that gem documents are not to be output;
 `--gems` is the default.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].

 ### `--no-home`

-Option `--no-gems` specifies that gem documents from `~/.rdoc` are not to be printed;
+Option `--no-gems` specifies that gem documents from `~/.rdoc` are not to be output;
 `--home` is the default.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].